What is the first thing you do when you get started with work for the day?

 What are your main areas of focus in your work as an NPI Engineering Manager?

 As an NPI Engineering Manager, my main area of focus is meeting production plans for the day leading to the week’s target.
 That job entails coordination with support groups either through a meeting, calls, instant messenger or in person.
 Recently though, I’ve been working on a product transfer from our Boulder, Colorado site to our Manila facility.
 I was one of three engineers who were able to travel to the Boulder site to learn everything about the production of this product and responsible for transferring this knowledge to our Manila site for a smooth line transfer and operation start.

 How do you organize/structure your work day with tasks/projects?

 From the list of things I have for the day, I would I prioritize things based on impact to production plans.
 Things like resolving a problem and project action items execution are next.

-As a Manufacturing Manager, do you collaborate with a team or mainly work autonomously?
+As an NPI Engineering Manager, do you collaborate with a team or mainly work autonomously?
 Which do you prefer?